Ruddy-Harnur/MLC_NYC_Asthma_Predictions/README.md

 New York City Department of Health and Mental Hygiene.
 NYC Tracking Program:
-Environment and Health Data Portal. http://a816-dohbesp.nyc.gov/IndicatorPublic/BuildATable.aspx [<- Download "All Available Data; too large to upload to github"]
+Environment and Health Data Portal. http://a816-dohbesp.nyc.gov/IndicatorPublic/BuildATable.aspx [<- Download "All Available Data"; too large to upload to github]